Warren E. Burger

-Early years
+Early life

 Burger was born in Saint Paul, Minnesota, in 1907, as one of seven children.
 His parents, Katharine (née Schnittger) and Charles Joseph Burger, a traveling salesman and railroad cargo inspector, were of Austrian German descent.
 He was raised Presbyterian.
-His grandfather, Joseph Burger, had emigrated from Tyrol, Austria and joined the Union Army when he was 13.
+His grandfather, Joseph Burger, was born in Bludenz, Vorarlberg, had emigrated from Tyrol, Austria and joined the Union Army when he was 13.
 Joseph Burger fought and was wounded in the Civil War, resulting in the loss of his right arm and was awarded the Medal of Honor at the age of 14.
-At age 16, Joseph Burger became one of the youngest captains in the Union Army.
+At age 16, Joseph Burger became one of the youngest captains in the Union Army and would go on to become a member of the Minnesota state legislature.

 Burger grew up on the family farm near the edge of Saint Paul.
 At age 8, he stayed home from school for a year after contracting polio.
+Burger attended the same grade school as future Associate Justice Harry Blackmun.
 He attended John A. Johnson High School, where he was president of the student council.
 He competed in hockey, football, track, and swimming.
 While in high school, he wrote articles on high school sports for local newspapers.
 He graduated in 1925, and received a partial scholarship to attend Princeton University, which he declined because his family's finances were not sufficient to cover the remainder of his expenses.

 That same year, Burger also worked with the crew building the Robert Street Bridge, a crossing of the Mississippi River in Saint Paul that still exists.
 Concerned about the number of deaths on the project, he asked that a net be installed to catch anyone who fell, but was rebuffed by managers.
 In later years, Burger made a point of visiting the bridge whenever he came back to town.